trisulnsm/apps/analyzers/snmppoll/README.md

 Install this Trisul APP to add SNMP Polling functionality to Trisul.

+>> UPDATE NOTICE: This app has been updated completely in version 0.2.
+Updating from the older version
+>> should be seamless.
+If some users experience issues please reach out to Trisul Network Analytics Support

+>> DISTRIBUTED TRISUL COMPATIBILITY: This app does not work with distributed license of Trisul.
+>> Please contact Trisul Network Analytics support.

 This APP uses the Trisul LUA API to poll SNMP interface usage along with their names and aliases.
 These metrics are fed back into the Trisul pipelines.

 1. Interface In/Out octets  from ifXTable or ifTable